WaleedAlzamil80/EMG_Synergy_project/README.md

 - The eighth layer has 512 input features and 14 output features.

 Some dropout layers are added between the layers.
+### The second model has the following architecture :
+using same architecture in the previous model but 3 LSTM layers were added in the first of the architecture.
+We need to consider preparing the data for the sequence model (padding to the maximum length and truncating to the minimum length) (using all the samples or using only the samples of motion as this may make a big difference as the samples with no motion is half the data and thus due to the way the data collected)
+### the third model has the following architecture :
+ - BatchNorm1d: Normalizes input data
+        - Linear (Dense): Maps input features to 1728 dimensions
+        - Reshape: Prepares data for convolution
+        - Dropout: Regularization with dropout rate of 0.1
+        - Conv1D: Performs 1D convolution with kernel size 3
+        - AvgPool1d: Reduces spatial dimensions using average pooling
+        - MaxPool1d: Reduces spatial dimensions using max pooling
+        - Flatten: Prepares data for fully connected layers
+        - Linear (Dense): Maps flattened input to 14 classes

 #### The model is trained using a constant learning rate and a fixed number of epochs.
 The loss function used is the mean squared error (MSE) loss, which measures the difference between the predicted values and the true values.
 The optimizer used is Adam, which is an adaptive gradient-based algorithm that updates the parameters based on the gradients of the loss function.